-If you do the PT Pyramid enough, you will find it to be a great challenge at first and you can mark your progress each time you do it as there is a warmup, max out, and cool down in every PT Pyramid of a 1 – max out – 1 programming (as pictured below).
-However, if you want a change of pace and a way to make a tough workout even tougher, try adding the TRX and replacing some of the exercises with the following options:
+If you do the PT Pyramid enough, you will find it to be a great challenge at first, and you can mark your progress each time you do it.
+There is a warmup, max-out and cooldown in every PT pyramid.
+However, if you want a change of pace and a way to make a tough workout even tougher, try adding the TRX and replacing some exercises with the following options:

 As with the original PT pyramid, each set will look like this:

 - Set 1: One pull-up, two push-ups, three sit-ups (or TRX rows, atomic push-ups, rollouts)

 - Set 2: Two pull-ups, four push-ups, six sit-ups (or TRX options)

 - Set 3: Three pull-ups, six push-ups, nine rollouts

 Keep going up the pyramid until you fail or stop at level 10, and then repeat in reverse order.